sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 Once you have verified that your raft cluster is healthy and running appropriately, extra data nodes can be added.

 1. Install InfluxDB on the new node.
-2. In the new nodes `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with the nodes hosts actual name.
+2. In the new node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with the nodes hosts actual name.
-3. In the new nodes `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
+3. In the new node's `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
-2. In the new nodes `/etc/init.d/influxdb` file, set `INFLUXD_OPTS="-join hostname_1:bind-address_1,hostname_2:bind-address_2"`.
+2. In the new node's `/etc/init.d/influxdb` file, set `INFLUXD_OPTS="-join hostname_1:bind-address_1,hostname_2:bind-address_2"`.
 3. Start InfluxDB on the new node.

 > **Note:** When using the `-join` you need only specify one `hostname:bind-address` pair.
 However, if more than one is provided, Influx will try to connect with the additional pairs in the case that it cannot connect with the first one.